 Loved ones can be honored in the Gardens of Remembrance and in our two hospice houses.
 They provide a lasting way to memorialize a love one while supporting the mission of Care Dimensions.
 We are grateful to the many people who have supported Care Dimensions in this way.
-Donors are recognized throughout the year and at an annual memorial tribute event at each hospice house.
+Donors are recognized throughout the year.